Nicholas Mulder

 Overview

-Nicholas Mulder works on European and international history between the nineteenth century and the present.
-His research focuses on political, economic, legal and intellectual history, with particular attention to the era of the world wars between 1914 and 1945.
+Nicholas Mulder works on European and international history from the nineteenth century to the present.
+His research focuses on political, economic, military and intellectual history, with particular attention to the era of the world wars between 1914 and 1945.

-Other interests include the history of Eurasia in the long run; the relationship between economic globalization, democracy, and authoritarianism; the experience of small countries in the global condition; the history of political and economic thought; and philosophy of history.
+His other interests include the history of Eurasia in the long run; the relationship between economic globalization, democracy, and authoritarianism; the experience of small states in the global condition; the history of political and economic thought; and philosophy of history.

 Research Focus